DappDevs/presentations/content/whats-a-dapp.md

 So what is a Dapp *technically*?
 What are the pieces of the puzzle?

 User devices are the core of any application.
-They provide the clients that users interact with.
+They provide clients that users interact with.
 They can be a cell-phone, laptop, smartwatch, IoT Fridge, hardware wallet, whatever device that has a processor, enough memory to run the blockchain, and enough storage to fetch and run the dapp.
-Each device will store one or more cryptographic key pairs, giving it an *address* on the Ethereum network.
+Each device will store one or more cryptographic key pairs, giving it a unique *address* on the Ethereum network.

 Of course, blockchains are the major enabling technology.
 Not just for sending magic internet money anymore,